How to Control WiFi with Another Device

 - Schedule, set timer, or turn off plugged-in gaming consoles or TVs from your app instead of pleading with the kids.

-Of course, kids can always plug the device into another outlet – so supplementing with more sophisticated parental controls (and parenting!) might be necessary.
-And as usual, turning WiFi off does nothing to cellular data, so kids’ phones need to be secured in some other way.
+Of course, kids can always plug the device into another outlet – so supplementing with more sophisticated parental controls (and parenting) might be necessary.
+And as usual, turning WiFi off does nothing to cellular data, so kids’ phones need to be secured in another way: built-in screen time settings, parental controls hardware, monitoring apps, cell phone carrier service, or simply parent taking the phone away.

 Smart Home Voice Assistants: Alexa, Google and others